ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

                 section_2
                 ...

-    .. tab:: chapter_B/index.rst
+    .. tab:: section_B/index.rst

         .. code-block:: rst

-            Chapter B
+            Section B
             #########

-            This is the content of the `chapter_B/index.rst` file.
+            This is the content of the `section_B/index.rst` file.

             .. toctree::